kafuikumah/alx-low_level_programming/README.md

-This directory contains all my low level programming projects with regard to the ALX software engineering programme
+This repository contains all my low level(C Programming) tasks